Program overview

 Program Overview

 Prepare for a landscape design career in just two years with the Landscape Design Technician diploma.
-This program is Ontario’s only 2-year Landscape Design Technician Diploma, offering hands-on learning in design studios and a botanical garden campus.
+This program is Ontario’s only two-year Landscape Design Technician Diploma, offering hands-on learning in design studios and a botanical garden campus.
 With experienced instructors, students will acquire industry-ready skills, focusing primarily on design each semester.
-This program is designed to provide a solid foundation for aspiring landscape designers, enabling them to create, build, and bring landscapes to life.
+This program is designed to provide a solid foundation for aspiring landscape designers, enabling them to design, build, and bring landscapes to life.

 Program Structure